framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

-*raspiBackup* wants to create partitions when restoring the backup create partitions.
+*raspiBackup* wants to create partitions when restoring the backup.
 To do this, the entire device must be specified as the as the target device.
 A single partition is not allowed.

 Further actions:

-Instead of e.g. `/dev/sdb1`, which is a single partition, e.g.
-`/dev/sdb` must be specified.
+Instead of e.g. `/dev/sdb1`, which is a single partition, `/dev/sdb` must be specified.
 But ATTENTION: All data on the SD card will then be overwritten.
 So make sure beforehand that no other data on other partitions are still required.
 See also [this page](restore.md) for